 1. Mobile payments

-Mobile payments – including mobile wallets, QR code payments and money transfers made using a mobile device - have exploded in response to the pandemic.
+Mobile payments have exploded in response to the pandemic, with the examples of mobile payments are mobile wallets, QR code payments and money transfers made using a mobile device.
 Mobile payment technology allows you to pay digitally rather than using cash, cheques or physical credit cards.

 What is a mobile wallet?